jochen-schweizer/express-prom-bundle/README.md

 Extra transformation callbacks:

+* **urlValueParser**: options passed when instantiating [url-value-parser](https://github.com/disjunction/url-value-parser).
+  This is the easiest way to customize which parts of the URL should be replaced with "#val".
+  See the [docs](https://github.com/disjunction/url-value-parser) of url-value-parser module for details.
 * **normalizePath**: `function(req)` generates path values from express `req` (see details below)
 * **formatStatusCode**: `function(res)` producing final status code from express `res` object, e.g. you can combine `200`, `201` and `204` to just `2xx`.
 * **transformLabels**: `function(labels, req, res)` transforms the **labels** object, e.g. setting dynamic values to **customLabels**